PJWalker/daggerheart/content/Flora/Maniflower.md

 A small, delicate flower.
 Its single golden petal curls & folds in upon itself as it sways in the wind.

 The maniflower is known to have powerful effects on when consumed, and, in the right hands, to have powerful effects o

 The flowers can also interfere with magical effects.
 In particular, they cannot be teleported.

  These flowers have long been used in herbal teas across the region, with the crimson flowers holding a place in specific ceremonies.
-They were only foraged but recently the Havenites discovered that the Crimson Veil is the only known cure for Ophid's Grasp.
+They were only foraged but recently the Havenites discovered that the Crimson Veil is the only known cure for Ophid’s Grasp.

 As a result, the [[Places/Haven/index|Havenites]] have been attempting to cultivate the flower.
 They have begun to successfully farm Lady’s veils, but are yet to see a single farmed Crimson Veil.